Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/about-access.md

 <Expandable alt_header="How do I add or remove users?">

 Each <Constant name="cloud" /> plan has a base number of Developer and Read-Only licenses.
 You can add or remove licenses by modifying the number of users in your account settings.
-  - If you're on an Enterprise or Enterprise + plan and have the correct [permissions](/docs/cloud/manage-access/enterprise-permissions), you can add or remove developers by adjusting your developer user seat count in **Account settings** -> **Users**.
+  - If you're on an Enterprise or Enterprise+ plan and have the correct [permissions](/docs/cloud/manage-access/enterprise-permissions), you can add or remove developers by adjusting your developer user seat count in **Account settings** -> **Users**.
   - If you're on a Starter plan and have the correct [permissions](/docs/cloud/manage-access/self-service-permissions), you can add or remove developers by making two changes: adjust your developer user seat count AND your developer billing seat count in **Account settings** -> **Users** and then in **Account settings** -> **Billing**.

 For detailed steps, refer to [Users and licenses](/docs/cloud/manage-access/seats-and-users#licenses).